codecentric-oss/niceml/docs/write-custom-pipeline.md

-# Writing your own pipelines
+# Writing a new training pipeline

-This tutorial will walk you through how to set up your first custom pipeline.
+This tutorial will walk you through how to set up your first custom training pipeline.
 The goal of this example pipeline is to orchestrate a classifier that can distinguish between daisies and roses.